gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### environment

 >**Note:**
-Introduced in GitLab v8.9.0.
+Introduced in GitLab 8.9.

-`environment` is used to define that job does deployment to specific environment.
+`environment` is used to define that a job deploys to a specific environment.
-This allows to easily track all deployments to your environments straight from GitLab.
+This allows easy tracking of all deployments to your environments straight from GitLab.

-If `environment` is specified and no environment under that name does exist a new one will be created automatically.
+If `environment` is specified and no environment under that name exists, a new one will be created automatically.

 The `environment` name must contain only letters, digits, '-' and '_'.
+Common names are `qa`, `staging`, and `production`, but you can use whatever name works with your workflow.

 ---